-Name of Physician or Physician Group Practice Model 29 Number of Physicians Number of Physician FTEs Practice Size Other Provide the Please For For For If the listed name of the indicate participating participating participating physician participating which physician physician physicians, or physician or practice groups, groups, please physician physician model the please please indicate group group, as physician(s) indicate the indicate the current works in a registered work in (see number of number of practice practice
+Name of Physician or Physician Group Practice Model Number of Physicians Number of Physician FTEs Practice Size Other Provide the Please For For For If the listed name of the indicate participating participating participating physician participating which physician physician physicians, or physician or practice groups, groups, please physician physician model the please please indicate group group, as physician(s) indicate the indicate the current works in a registered work in (see number of number of practice practice

-29 Physician practice models include: Solo Fee for Service (Solo FFS), Comprehensive Care Model (CCM), Family Health Group (FHG), Family Health Network (FHN), Family Health Organization (FHO), Blended Salary Model, Rural and Northern Physician Group (RNPG), Alternate Payment Plans.
+&lt;sup>29 Physician practice models include: Solo Fee for Service (Solo FFS), Comprehensive Care Model (CCM), Family Health Group (FHG), Family Health Network (FHN), Family Health Organization (FHO), Blended Salary Model, Rural and Northern Physician Group (RNPG), Alternate Payment Plans.
 Family Health Teams may also be listed in Table 2.1.1.
 Community Health Centres, Aboriginal Health Access Centres, Nurse Practitioner Led Clinics, and Nursing Stations should be listed in Table 2.1.2.
 If you are unsure of where to list an organization, please contact the MOH.

 with the footnote for physicians physician size (i.e., model that

 Ministry. list of who are FTEs active is not

-wiiiisa y. models) part of the 1123 patient listed,
+models) part of the patient listed,

-Mixed or models) group base); please
+Mixed or , group base); please

-provider-led group , . indicate the
+provider-led , participating indicate the

-, participating

 Family Health physician model type

 Teams and groups here.

-their associated should A
+their associated should

 physician indicate the Note here if

 practice(s) practice a FHT is a

 should be listed size for the member

 separately. entire but not its

 Where a Family group. associated

 Health Team is physician

-a member but practice(s)
+a member but the associated practice(s)

-the associated M//a

-physician Also note
+physician 4///- Also note

 practice(s) here if a

-is/are not, or 6111 physician
+is/are not, or physician

-vice versa, practice is
+vice versa, C /// 3 practice is

 please note this a member

-in the table. by not its associated
+in the table. by not its

-Physician
+1 associated

-/ / FHT (as
+Physician FHT (as

+groups should applicable).

-groups should only be listed in) applicable).
+only be listed in

 this column if

 the entire group

 is a member.

-In the case 13
+In the case / )

-where one or X \
+where one or X /

 more

 physician(s) is

 a member, but

 the entire group

 practice is not,

-then provide , in the second
+then provide

 the name of the

 participating

 physician(s and

 their associated

 incorporation

 name).

-See supplementa ary Excel sprea adsheet -
+See supplementa ı ary Excel sprea adsheet -